 That’s true.
 But the best 30-second elevator pitch we’ve been able to come up with is that we’re adapting tools developed by the banks and the finance sector for managing cash flow, and making them available in the real economy – business networks and communities.
 People associate banks with money, but there’s this long history of banks trying to avoid the use of money between themselves – because even for them, it’s expensive.
 They’ve come up with lots of ways to operate without using money.
 In the jargon, they’re called ‘liquidity saving mechanisms’.
 But these mechanisms aren’t made available to ordinary people / small businesses.
 That tends to get people interested.

 Yes, I guess people think that if the banks do it, it’s not so wacky or radical, and it must be profitable, because they haven’t done too badly.

 Yes.
 Not that everything the banks do makes sense.
 We’ve seen since 2008 that that’s not true.
 But as you say, they seem to be doing alright for themselves.
 We discovered the work of Tomaž Fleischman, who’s been working on liquidity saving mechanisms at the national scale in Slovenia for decades, and we saw that it might be counterproductive to describe ourselves in radical, edgy terms, when actually, it’s been happening in the financial mainstream for a long time.
 All we’re doing is adapting them and making them available to everyone else.
-We’re actually working closely with Tomaž now, on the Local Loop North West project in Lancaster, bringing liquidity-saving mechanisms to the local scale rather than the national scale.
+We’re actually working closely with Tomaž now, on the Local Loop Lancaster & Morecambe project, bringing liquidity-saving mechanisms to the local scale rather than the national scale.

 I’ll come back to that.
 First, let’s talk about your work at Mutual Credit Services – what’s the problem you’re trying to solve?